RCdiy/OpenTXLua/TELEMETRY/GPS/ReadMe.md

 ## .Lua Files
 * Top right - Click on "Go to file"
+  * Click on the desired file
-  * Right click on the desired file and select "Save as"
+  * Top right - Right click on "Raw" and select "Save As"
 * **After download ensure it has a .lua extension**
   * if it is .txt or .lua.txt change it to .lua
   * if is .html the download was done incorrectly